raynergoh/tp/docs/UserGuide.md

 It is a way to group related tags under a shared category.

 **How it works:**
-- Tag groups are created using the `tg GROUP_NAME` command.
+- Tag Groups are created using the `tg GROUP_NAME` command.
 - Once created, you can assign tags within that group using the format `t/GROUP.VALUE`.
-- Tag groups allow you to categorize tags into logical categories.
+- Tag Groups allow you to categorize tags into logical categories.

-Common tag groups include:
+Common Tag Groups include:
 - **PropertyType**:
     - Example tags using this group: `t/PropertyType.Condo`, `t/PropertyType.Landed`, `t/PropertyType.HDB`
 - **Location**: